0xPolygonMiden/air-script/air-script/README.md

 An in-depth description of AirScript is available in the full AirScript [documentation](https://0xpolygonmiden.github.io/air-script/).

-The compiler has three stages, which can be imported and used independently or together.
+The compiler has four stages, which can be imported and used independently or together.

 1. [Parser](../parser/): scans and parses AirScript files and builds an AST
 2. [MIR](../mir/): produces a middle intermediate representation from the AirScript AST